Scarborough Board of Education

 The TDSB East Education Office in the Scarborough Civic Centre; formerly housed the offices of SBE.

-The Scarborough Board of Education (SBE, commonly known as School District 16), formally the Board of Education for the City of Scarborough is the former public-secular school district serving Scarborough, Ontario, Canada.
+The Scarborough Board of Education (SBE, commonly known as School District 16), formally the Board of Education for the City of Scarborough was the public-secular school district serving Scarborough, Ontario, Canada.
 The board was founded in 1954 through a merger of the Scarborough Collegiate and Township School Boards.

 As of 1996, the SBE had served over 81,000 students and 8,300 employed staff.
 It was the largest school board in the former Metro Toronto.

 In 1998, the SBE was merged into the Toronto District School Board.
-The former SBE offices in Borough Drive. remain in use today by the TDSB as the East Education Office.
+The former SBE offices in Borough Drive. remain in use by the TDSB as the East Education Office.

 History

 Scarborough's first schools were scattered across: